nvashish123/amplify-notes-initial/README.md

 - git clone this repo to your local environment
 - cd into the folder and do npm i -g create-react-app @aws-amplify/cli
 - amplify configure : this command will configure amplify on your environment, and its a one-time setup, unless you want to change some configuration
+- Follow the instructions to understand the changes being made in this starter app
+- Find the final app with all the changes here -

 ## Available Scripts